 Unlike many fighters in MMA, UFC light heavyweight Quinton 'Rampage' Jackson always makes it clear that he's purely in it for the money, much to the confusion/amusement of most interviewers.

-Current TNA wrestler Kevin Nash has stated in the past year in interviews on TNA iMPACT! that he's only in TNA for the money.
-Listening to what others have said about Nash in real life, it's quite possible part of his gimmick is based on real life.
-Now that he's back in WWE, Nash admitted that he signed with WCW for the same reason, guaranteed contract and a sweet clause in his contract that allowed him to be paid the same amount of money as the highest paid guy in the promotion.
-To sum up his mind set he once said in an interview "It's funny, they all call it 'the business' but they second you start treating it like a business you're the bad guy"
+Wrestler Kevin Nash has stated in the past year in interviews on TNA iMPACT! that he was only in TNA for the money.
+After he went back to WWE, Nash admitted that he signed with WCW for similar reasons: a guaranteed contract and a sweet clause in his contract that allowed him to be paid the same amount of money as the highest paid guy in the promotion.
+To sum up his mind set, he once said in an interview "It's funny, they all call it 'the business', but the second you start treating it like a business you're the bad guy."

 Speaking of TNA, there's Gail Kim.
 Gail hasn't been shy about mentioning how much she prefers TNA to WWE.
 TNA made her a star; she all but created their Knockouts division, was their first Knockouts champion, and actually headlined a main event of Impact.
 However, after a pretty nasty contract dispute, she decided to go back to WWE where she was basically turned into scenery.
-When she realized they would give her three times the money for about a third of the work, she realized she could deal with it.
-In the end, she couldn't deal with it.
+When she realized they would give her three times the money for about a third of the work, she thought she could deal with it.
+In the end, she couldn't.
 She quit WWE in 2011 with less than two months to go on her contract and went back to TNA.